chadmcrowell/k8s-up-and-running/kubectl/cheat-sheet.md

 # tail the logs from a pod named 'nginx' that has one container
 kubectl logs nginx -f

+# tail the logs from a pod named 'nginx' that has one container
+kubectl logs nginx --follow

 # delete pod 'nginx'
 kubectl delete po nginx